Studio Handbook and Policies – “Learning for a Lifetime for Every Student!”

 Students are expected to attend all scheduled lessons per each spring and fall semester.
 All parents receive an attendance contract to sign upon enrollment.

 Our tuition and enrollment fees are non-refundable and makeup lessons are not scheduled.
-Please plan lesson times and and other extracurricular or social engagements accordingly.
-Student are allowed one makeup class each semester, in the form of a group performance class.
+Please plan lesson times and other extracurricular or social engagements accordingly.
+Lessons are billed in advance, and the rate is the same every month.
+In months where you or your child receive 5 lessons, the rate is still the same, effectively giving the student several free lessons per year.

 Participation in summer lessons is strongly encouraged similarly to Fall and Spring lessons.
 Our students are learning a new language, and leaving that language for 3 months means a loss of the very skills they have worked so hard to develop during the other 9 months of the year.
 Summer lessons provide reinforcement, continuing new ideas, and a brief change of pace.

 Preferably, practice every single day.
 We know that this is a tall order, and most likely a student will find 5 days of practice.
-If the target is all days, then there is an inner drive to keep progressing.
-Set expectations at five days, and you’ll get three.
+If the target is all days, then students feel an inner drive to keep progressing.
+Set practice expectations at five days, and you’ll get three.
 So, aim high!

 The absolute best time for the student to practice is immediately after their lesson, definitely on the same day.
 Remember, lessons are not practice in and of themselves.
 Students need to implement their learning immediately, on their own and in their own way.